vesterheim/vesterheim.github.io/events/annual/deck-tables/index.md

 * Entertainment by Jeni Grouws and Jessica Breed.
 * A Wall of Wine.
 * Heads of Tails, a game of chance free for all guests.
-* Opportunities to purchase Raffle tickets and proxy bid on Auction Packages.
+* Opportunities to purchase raffle tickets and proxy bid on auction packages.
-* Door Prizes, Complimentary appetizers, and more!
+* Door prizes, complimentary appetizers, and more!

 Tables & Treats Open House
 -------------------------------